WRSP 320 History and Philosophy of Worship

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 In recent years, the worship practices of the church, particularly within the evangelical community, have changed dramatically.
-These changes can create issues for individuals who affirm the new paradigms, as well as those who favor older models.
+These changes can create issues for an individual who affirms the new paradigms, as well as the individual who favors older models.
 This reality, however, is not new, as worship practices have often changed throughout history.
 Therefore, it is imperative that the worship leader understands the historical developments of worship throughout the ages and is able to make applications to evangelical communities today.
-Without a strong understanding of the philosophical framework that drove these changes, worship leaders will be ill-equipped to construct personal philosophical frameworks for worship or to deal with the ever-changing worship landscape within the 21st-century church.
+Without a strong understanding of the philosophical framework that drove these changes, the worship leader will be ill-equipped to construct personal philosophical frameworks for worship or to deal with the ever-changing worship landscape within the 21st-century church.

 Textbook readings and lecture presentations